 Castel di Sangro

 Minimalism perfected: Reale places huge emphasis on the world of plants, with a cuisine style that looks to leave guests in shock and awe – succeeding with nearly every mouthful.
-The food is the result of profound technical research.
-For each component ingredient, all possible nuances are dissected to find the optimum potential for each combination.
+The food is the result of profound technical research: for each ingredient, all possible nuances are dissected to find the optimum potential for its combination.
 The minimalism on the plate belies the complexity of flavour at play.
-With the dishes ‘Carrot’, ‘Courgette’, ‘Cauliflower’ (depending on the time of year), there is much more beyond their modest names.
+With dishes like ‘Carrot’, ‘Courgette’, and ‘Cauliflower’ (depending on the time of year), there is much more beyond their modest names.

 A menu to surprise and delight: Watermelon and tomato, a tribute to summer, is a shining example of how Romito works with similarities of colour on the plate.
 Red on red for the eyes is matched with a shocking impact on the palate, thanks to a special mix of herbs – oregano, marjoram, tarragon and basil.
 A trout dish, served with almond and laurel, is not only a plate that speaks to the Abruzzo region and its Sangro river, but also to nuance of texture and flavour.